Dazzled by Paste | June 22nd, 2015

 As I was slowly walking around taking everything in, I heard a woman trying to get my attention from her booth.
-I turned around and she motioned for me to come to see her display in a tall, glass case filled to the brim with sparkle.
-She told me it all dated back to the early 1800s.
+I turned around and she motioned for me to come see her display in a tall, glass case filled to the brim with sparkle.
+She explained that it all dated back to the early 1800s.
 It was so alluring!
-She asked if I would like her to take some of the “paste” jewelry out of the case so I could get a better look.
+She then asked if I would like her to take some of the paste jewelry out of the case so I could get a better look.

-The last time I heard the word paste, I was in kindergarten.
+The last time I heard the word “paste” I was in kindergarten.
 We used it to make paper crafts and it had absolutely nothing to do with jewelry.
 I was certain I had not heard the woman correctly, so I asked her to repeat herself.
-She said it again and I had heard right, but I still had no clue what it was.
+I had heard right, but I still had no clue what it was.

 King Louis XV in 1748

 Black Dot Paste

 Another form of paste was called “black dot paste.”
 It had a tiny black dot painted on the culet, the flat bottom of the cut glass to mimic the open culet of early diamond cuts which often looked very dark or black.
 This black dot gave the illusion of depth to the stone.

 The way diamonds are cut today, all of the facets come to a perfect point.
 In the past, the facets came together around a flat area on the bottom.
 Black dot paste is a distinctive characteristic of very fine paste, although not all high-quality examples of paste have painted black dots.